Irish Society for Theatre Research | Cumann Taighde Amharclannaíochta na hÉireann

 c) when after notification by the Secretary, the payment member’s annual subscription falls one year and one month in arrears;

 4. Membership is for one calendar year from the date of payment of membership.

 1.Annual and special meetings of ISTR shall be held at such time and place as shall be determined by the Executive Committee.
 Proper announcement shall be made in writing to each member.

 Article 5.
 Officers

 1. The Officers of ISTR shall be a President, a Vice-President, a Secretary, and a Treasurer.

-standing at least six months before the annual business meeting; the President shall take
+standing at least three months before the annual business meeting; the President shall take

 office at the conclusion of that meeting.